-- A high level of personal integrity and professionalism. - An unwavering commitment to high academic achievement of all students. - A capacity to motivate and lead instructional staff in order to yield the highest academic performance possible from all students. - Ability to give constructive feedback to facilitate student growth and academic achievement. - Openness to receive feedback on issues that will facilitate growth and achievement of both students and faculty. - At least three (3) years of teaching experience.
+- A high level of personal integrity and professionalism. - An unwavering commitment to high academic achievement of all students. - A capacity to motivate and lead instructional staff in order to yield the highest academic performance possible from all students. - Ability to give constructive feedback to facilitate student growth and academic achievement. - Openness to receive feedback on issues that will facilitate growth and achievement of both students and faculty. - At least three (3) years of teaching experience. - At least three years in a certificated leadership role at the school site or district level. - A Masters or higher in Education or a related field - A Valid California Administrative Credential . - •

-- Communicate regularly with the DSE concerning student achievement, curriculum development, professional development, staff evaluations, and the budgetary needs for each. - Serve as instructional leader with oversight of curriculum development and student assessment (internal and external) - Implement and oversee systems for data analysis of all internal and external assessments. - Ensure curriculum alignment with standards for the state of California (CSTP). - Seek and share curriculum practices from other schools, and professional journals - Attend teacher meetings, support teachers, and facilitate positive faculty dynamics - Facilitate regular school-wide staff meetings.
+• Communicate regularly with the DSE concerning student achievement, curriculum development, professional development, staff evaluations, and the budgetary needs for each.

-- Articulate and model the school's values to students, families, staff and the community. - Collaborate with DSE and Principal concerning all teaching staff.
+- Serve as instructional leader with oversight of curriculum development and student assessment (internal and external) - Implement and oversee systems for data analysis of all internal and external assessments. - Ensure curriculum alignment with standards for the state of California (CSTP). - Seek and share curriculum practices from other schools, and professional journals - Attend teacher meetings, support teachers, and facilitate positive faculty dynamics - Facilitate regular school-wide staff meetings. - Articulate and model the school's values to students, families, staff and the community. - Collaborate with DSE and Principal concerning all teaching staff.